broeker/spacebook/pages/privacy.md

 If you want to open up your site to Google and other search engines, simply remove or rename the **robots.md** file from the root of your project.
 :::

-## Remove noreferrer and/or nofollow attributes!
+## Remove noreferrer attributes!

 ::: callout
 Edit the **mdIterator** plugin settings in your .eleventy.js configuration file to change these settings for external links.
+Simply remove the reference to "noreferrer" as shown below:
 :::